zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Bacterial_Transformation/Bacterial_Transformation.md

 9. Incubate at 37°C with shaking for 45 min.

-10. Plate bacteria on agar plates, usually 3 plates with 100 uL, 200 uL, and 300 uL each.
+10. Plate bacteria on agar plates, typically 3 plates with 100 uL, 200 uL, and 300 uL each.
 Pipette bacteria onto the plate, add ~10 glass beads, put the lid on the plate and slowly roll the beads through the liquid and around the entire surface area of the plate.

 11. Dump used beads into a glass bottle with 100% ethanol for later re-use.